aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 This section introduces Ionic basics.
 You will learn how to bootstrap a new Ionic app with the Ionic CLI.
 In subsequent parts of the tutorial, you will gradually add new cloud functionality to your application.

 If you want to integrate Amplify Framework into an existing Ionic application, you can skip Part 1 and start directly to [Part 2](#part-2-adding-cloud-features).
-Also, follow the directions that are labeled as *Existing App* to integrate a cloud feature into your app.
 {: .callout .callout--info }

 ## What is Ionic?